pyeventsourcing/eventsourcing/docs/topics/process.rst

 it receives from its notification log readers.

-A process application consumes events by reading event notifications from its notification log reader.
+A process application consumes events by reading event notifications from its notification log readers.
 The events are retrieved in a reliable order, without race conditions or duplicates or missing items.

 To keep track of its position in the notification log, a process application will create